 Just what does “you must” mean for us?

 In John Steinbeck’s magnum opus, East of Eden, a Chinese philosopher, Lee, discusses his view that the story of Cain and Abel has been incorrectly translated in English-language Bibles.
 Lee draws on the extensive research of his San Francisco relatives and tells his friend, the main character, that the Hebrew word timshel, which has often been rendered “you must,” actually means “you may.”
-This becomes an important symbol in the novel, leaving the characters (and the reader) with the weighty concept that mankind is neither compelled to pursue sainthood nor doomed to sin, but rather has the power to choose.
+This becomes an important symbol in the novel, leaving the characters (and the reader) to grapple with the weighty concept that mankind is neither compelled to pursue sainthood nor doomed to sin, but rather has the power to choose.

 Though John Steinbeck was not a believer, his analysis was spot-on.
 Obedience to God is always voluntary.
 What comes back to bite the rebel is usually the consequences of his own choices.
 God’s judgment, when it comes, is concerned with keeping overall human rebellion in check.
 God maintains sovereign control, but people are always permitted to make moral choices.
 God’s family, which is being built slowly during this fallen age, is made up of voluntary members who have freely chosen to love God and surrender to his will for their lives.

 God’s will is always better than our own plans.
 However, the moral choices we must make are excruciating.
 Life is a series of gauntlets.
 C.S.
 Lewis called our freedom to choose “the intolerable compliment.”
 It isn’t that God’s commands are unreasonable.
-To the contrary, they make perfect sense!
-All of human history is one long story about people shooting themselves in the foot.
+To the contrary, they make perfect sense.
+All of human history is one repeating story about people shooting themselves in the foot.
 Obeying God would be a simple, easy matter but for the sinful nature, which makes a billion forbidden paths sparkle with intrigue.
 The awful choice before us comes into our hands like a searing-hot stone most of us would just as soon dump in a creek somewhere.
 But there’s no getting rid of it.
 There are only two choices on the menu: relationship with God, or life as a spiritual fugitive, bouncing from one calamity to the next.

 Once we have made the initial decision to acknowledge God’s authority, the way can be eased by adopting a proper perspective.
 God’s judgment against me is taken away by the blood of Christ.
 Now my choices should be much easier to make (though I am in constant need of God’s wisdom, grace and strength).
 It is increasingly clear that the inclinations of my flesh are irrational and destructive.
 I can persist in my indulgences, but why?
 As the Apostle Paul said, “Everything is permissible, but not everything is beneficial” (1 Corinthians 10:23).